-Raynaud's Phenomenon Raynaud's PhenomenonRelated Tools & References « Back to Raynaud's Phenomenon Index Sorted Alphabetically A-Z Sort by popularity Cold Feet and Toes Cold Fingers Cold Hands Cyanosis/Turning Blue Doctor: Checklist to Take To Your Doctor's Appointment Doctor: Getting the Most from Your Doctor's Appointment Finger Pain Foot Pain How to Choose a Doctor Koilonychia Numbness Fingers Numbness Toes Pale Skin Sorted by Popularity (as on MedicineNet) Sort alphabetically Numbness Toes Numbness Fingers Finger Pain Cold Feet and Toes Foot Pain Cyanosis/Turning Blue Pale Skin Koilonychia Cold Fingers Cold Hands How to Choose a Doctor Doctor: Checklist to Take To Your Doctor's Appointment Doctor: Getting the Most from Your Doctor's Appointment Suggested Reading on Raynaud's Phenomenon by Our Doctors Related Diseases & Conditions 11 articles Rheumatoid Arthritis Rheumatoid arthritis is an autoimmune disease that causes chronic inflammation of the joints, the tissue around the joints, as well as other organs in Hypothyroidism Hypothyroidism is any state in which thyroid hormone production is below normal.
-Normally, the rate of thyroid hormone production is controlled by the Lupus Systemic lupus erythematosus is a condition characterized by chronic inflammation of body tissues caused by autoimmune disease.
+Raynaud's Phenomenon Raynaud's PhenomenonRelated Tools & References « Back to Raynaud's Phenomenon Index Sorted Alphabetically A-Z Sort by popularity Cold Feet and Toes Cold Fingers Cold Hands Cyanosis/Turning Blue Doctor: Checklist to Take To Your Doctor's Appointment Doctor: Getting the Most from Your Doctor's Appointment Finger Pain Foot Pain How to Choose a Doctor Koilonychia Numbness Fingers Numbness Toes Pale Skin Sorted by Popularity (as on MedicineNet) Sort alphabetically Numbness Toes Numbness Fingers Cold Feet and Toes Finger Pain Foot Pain Cyanosis/Turning Blue Cold Fingers Cold Hands Koilonychia Pale Skin How to Choose a Doctor Doctor: Checklist to Take To Your Doctor's Appointment Doctor: Getting the Most from Your Doctor's Appointment Suggested Reading on Raynaud's Phenomenon by Our Doctors Related Diseases & Conditions 13 articles Rheumatoid Arthritis Rheumatoid arthritis is an autoimmune disease that causes chronic inflammation of the joints, the tissue around the joints, as well as other organs in Hypothyroidism Hypothyroidism is any state in which thyroid hormone production is below normal.
+Normally, the rate of thyroid hormone production is controlled by the Hepatitis C (HCV, Hep C) Hepatitis C is an inflammation of the liver due to the hepatitis C virus (HCV), which is usually spread by blood transfusion, hemodialysis, and needle Lupus Systemic lupus erythematosus is a condition characterized by chronic inflammation of body tissues caused by autoimmune disease.
 Lupus can cause disease Peripheral Vascular Disease Peripheral vascular disease (PVD) refers to diseases of the blood vessels (arteries and veins) located outside the heart and brain.
 While there are many Sjogren's Syndrome Sjögren's syndrome is an autoimmune disease involving the abnormal production of extra antibodies that attack the glands and connective tissue.
-Sjögren's Hepatitis C (HCV, Hep C) Hepatitis C is an inflammation of the liver due to the hepatitis C virus (HCV), which is usually spread by blood transfusion, hemodialysis, and needle Thoracic Outlet Syndrome Thoracic outlet syndrome is a condition where symptoms are produced from compression of nerves or blood vessels because the passageway through the neck Connective Tissue Disease Connective tissue disease is when the body's connective tissues come under attack, possibly becoming injured by inflammation.
-Inherited connective tissue Smoking (How to Quit Smoking) Smoking is an addiction.
+Sjögren's Thoracic Outlet Syndrome Thoracic outlet syndrome is a condition where symptoms are produced from compression of nerves or blood vessels because the passageway through the neck Connective Tissue Disease Connective tissue disease is when the body's connective tissues come under attack, possibly becoming injured by inflammation.
+Inherited connective tissue Scleroderma Scleroderma is an autoimmune disease of the connective tissue.
+It is characterized by the formation of scar tissue (fibrosis) in the skin and organs of Smoking (How to Quit Smoking) Smoking is an addiction.
 More than 430,000 deaths occur each year in the U.S. from smoking related illnesses.
-Secondhand smoke or "passive smoke" also Frostbite (Cold Weather-Related Injuries) There are two categories to cold weather-related injuries.
+Secondhand smoke or "passive smoke" also Gangrene Gangrene may result when blood flow to a tissue is lost or not adequate to keep the tissue alive.
+There are two types of gangrene: wet and dry.
+All cases Frostbite (Cold Weather-Related Injuries) There are two categories to cold weather-related injuries.
 1) no freezing of body tissue (trench foot and chilblains), and 2) freezing of body tissues Secondhand Smoke Secondhand smoke can cause illness and disease in nonsmokers.
 Some of these conditions include lung cancer, heart disease, respiratory illnesses such as Medications 18 articles Procedures & Tests 3 articles Pictures, Images & Quizzes 2 articles Doctor's & Expert's Views 3 articles Health News 0 articles Health Features 1 articles STAY INFORMED Get the latest health and medical information delivered direct to your inbox!